Donate Sign Up for The Gist

 Dieatra received both her Bachelor’s Degree of Science and Master’s Degree of Science in Social Science Education from Troy University, and a Master’s Degree of Science in Instructional Leadership from Jacksonville State University.
 She has facilitated several professional development workshops and developed curriculum on the local, state, and national level.

 Dieatra was a member of the University of Alabama Advanced Placement Team, and has been a consultant and trainer for the Alabama Department of Education with the implementation of the Social Studies Career and College Readiness Standards.
 She also served on the A+ College Ready Social Studies Development Team and as an AP U.S. History Saturday session presenter and was named the 2014 Alabama History Teacher of the Year.
+She is involved in numerous professional organizations and enjoys mentoring new teachers.

 She is happily married and the mother of one.
 She enjoys traveling, scrapbooking, and writing in her free time.
 She believes that education is the key that can open endless doors, and one of the greatest gifts educators have is the ability to truly make a difference in another’s life.

-Lee Ann Latta, Mathematics Content Director (6-11)
+Lee Ann Latta, Mathematics Content Director (Non-AP)

 [email protected]